Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To make something less harmful, serious, or painful.
 **Sentence:** Governments must take action to mitigate the impact of climate change on farmers.
 **Conversation:**
-A – What can be done to help farmers deal with climate change?
+A – What can be done to help farmers deal with climate change
 B – We need policies that mitigate the risks and provide support.

 ---